tiryakiv/Mass-segmentation/README.md

 Then download the model from the following link and move the model to the "files_mass_seg_xval" folder. https://drive.google.com/file/d/1UGI08AFreky2ArKJJpa93UZB_iFtOmKR/view?usp=sharing

 Locate the test input mammograms under "mass_seg_08/test/pred" folder, and then execute the above code.
+Note that the input mammograms should be 640x640 resolution.

 Mass segmentation validation and test performance results of U-net++Xception (trained with BCDR as explained in the manuscript) in terms of DSC and AUC on BCDR mammograms:
 * valid_mass_seg_predictions_19dec22.ipynb